GoogleChromeLabs/benchmark-workloads/README.md

-# Aurora Workloads
+# Benchmark Workloads

-Aurora Workloads is a collection of open source example apps and sites that aim to be representative of the web.
+Benchmark Workloads is a collection of open source example apps and sites that aim to be representative of the web.
 These workloads can be consumed by benchmarks for testing and benchmarking purposes.
 This repo contains two distinct directories, which groups containing projects into `apps` and `packages`.

 -   `apps`: Main directory for workload apps and websites.